The future of secure communications: device independence in quantum key distribution: Fully Device Independent Quantum Key Distribution (DI-QKD)

-Device-dependent cryptography permits \textit{inventa fraus} \cite{lydersen10}; \textit{facta lexia}, DI-QKD eliminates them via BI violation.
-In this section, we are going to introduce the DI protocols that enhance security. \begin{definition}[Indistinguishable protocols] Let \(\Pi\) and \(\Pi'\) protocols which take inputs and produce outputs in the presence of an external environment.
-We define an equivalence relation \(\Pi\sim_{\epsilon(n)} \Pi'\) if for any probabilistic polynomial-time (PPT) environment \(\mathcal{Z}\), there exists a negligible function $\epsilon(n)$ (in the security parameter \(n\)) such that
+DI-QKD protocols are analyzed in \textit{simulation-based security}, where the real execution of a protocol is compared to an ideal one: if no adversary can distinguish the two, then the real protocol is considered secure. \begin{definition}[Indistinguishable protocols] Let \(\Pi\) A protocol which take inputs and produce outputs.
+Let $\Pi_1=\mathcal{Z}_1(\Pi) $ and $\Pi_2=\mathcal{Z}_2(\Pi')$ the protocols affected by the presence of an external environments.
+We define an equivalence relation \(\Pi_1\sim_{\epsilon(n)} \Pi_1\) if for all probabilistic polynomial-time (PPT) environment \(\mathcal{Z}_1,\mathcal{Z}_2\), there exists a negligible function $\epsilon(n)$ (in the security parameter \(n\)) such that

-where $\operatorname{Adv}$ is the distinguishing advantage function. \end{definition} In other words, no efficient environment can tell $\Pi$ apart from $\Pi'$ with more than the negligible advantage $\epsilon(n)$. \begin{definition}[Simulation Security] We denote a real protocol executed among parties which may be corrupted by a real adversary $\mathcal{E}_R$ as a function \(\Pi^R(\mathcal{E}_R)\) and an ideal protocol \(\Pi^I\) that receives inputs from the parties and returns outputs that are guaranteed to satisfy the security properties in the presence of a simulated adversary (simulator) $\mathcal{E}_S$ also as a function \(\Pi^I(\mathcal{E}_S)\).
-The protocol \(\Pi^R(\mathcal{E}_R)\) is said to securely realize the ideal functionality \(\Pi^I\) if for every PPT adversary \(\mathcal{E}_R\) there exists a PPT simulator \(\mathcal{E}_S\) such that $\Pi^I(\mathcal{E}_S)\sim_{\epsilon(n)}\Pi^R(\mathcal{E}_R)$. \end{definition} This definition captures the intuition that any attack on \(\Pi^R\) in the real world can be simulated in the ideal world, so that no environment can distinguish the two executions except with negligible probability.
+where $\operatorname{Adv}$ is the distinguishing advantage function. \end{definition} In other words, no efficient environment can tell $\Pi$ apart from $\Pi'$ with more than the negligible advantage $\epsilon(n)$. \begin{definition}[Simulation Security] We denote a real protocol executed among parties which may be corrupted by a real adversary $\mathcal{E}_R$ as a function \(\mathcal{E}_R(\Pi^R)\) and an ideal protocol \(\Pi^I\) that receives inputs from the parties and returns outputs that are guaranteed to satisfy the security properties in the presence of a simulated adversary (simulator) $\mathcal{E}_S$ also as a function \(\mathcal{E}_S(\Pi^I)\).
+The protocol \(\mathcal{E}_R(\Pi^R)\) is said to securely realize the ideal functionality \(\Pi^I\) if for every PPT adversary \(\mathcal{E}_R\) there exists a PPT simulator \(\mathcal{E}_S\) such that $\mathcal{E}_S(\Pi^I)\sim_{\epsilon(n)}\mathcal{E}_R(\Pi^R)$. \end{definition} This definition captures the intuition that any attack on \(\Pi^R\) in the real world can be simulated in the ideal world, so that no environment can distinguish the two executions except with negligible probability.
 In practice, protocols are rarely executed in isolation.
-The UC framework requires that security be preserved even when the protocol is composed with an arbitrary set of other protocols.
+The following UC framework requires that security be preserved even when the protocol is composed with an arbitrary set of other protocols. \begin{definition}[Universal Composable (UC) Security \cite{Canetti2000,Canetti2001,BenOr2004,BenOr2005,Renner2005a,renner2008security}] A protocol \(\Pi^R\) UC-realizes an ideal functionality \(\Pi^I\) if for every PPT adversary \(\mathcal{E}_R\) even in the presence of arbitrary concurrent protocol executions $\{\Pi_i\}_i$) there exists a PPT simulator \(\mathcal{E}_S\) such that for every PPT environment \(\mathcal{Z}\), $\mathcal{Z\circ\mathcal{E}_R}(\Pi^R,\{\Pi\}_i)\sim_{\epsilon(n)}\mathcal{Z}\circ\mathcal{E}_S(\Pi^I,\{\Pi\}_i)$, that is